DSeiferth/PoreAnalyser/docs/source/conductance.rst

     R = \dfrac{1}{g} = \dfrac{\rho L}{A}

-where $\rho$ represents bulk resistivity.
+where :math:`\rho` represents bulk resistivity.
 This simplistic model was subsequently refined with a more accurate representation of ion channels as a series of stacked cylinders, where the resistance accumulates.
 Considering ohmic principles and utilizing the HOLE software which measures cross-sectional areas A(z) along the channel axis z, the refined resistance model becomes